 Whirlpool products tend to slant toward laundry appliances, followed by basic oven ranges and refrigerators.
 They don’t make many kitchen gadgets that I’m aware of.
 Their products don’t always have a lot of bells and whistles, but provide long-term durability instead…which is usually exactly what homeowners want.
 However, if you are looking for particularly large or spacious appliances, you may want to consider other brands.

 While LG is typically associated with electronics, the company has won numerous accolades for its appliances: according to a J.D.
-Power report, LG ranks highest in appliance ratings for washers, dryers, dishwashers, oven ranges, French door refrigerators, and top-mount freezer-fridge setups.
+Power report, LG ranks highest in appliance ratings for these 6 major appliances; washers, dryers, dishwashers, oven ranges, French door refrigerators, and top-mount freezer-fridge setups.
 Yeah, that’s a lot of appliance options!

 Specifically, LG won seven JD awards (2017), and the brand performed particularly well in performance, reliability, ease of use, and styling/appearance (with high marks in customer satisfaction as well).